Meet the Alumni of the Creative Writing MFA

 “The MFA program at CSU gave me new writers to love, new ways of thinking about craft and story and language, and a community that supported me as I became a better writer.
 I was 40 years old when I started the program, working full-time, raising two kids, unsure whether I was fooling myself about the entire endeavor, but the flexibility and generosity of the professors, program staff, and my student cohort made it possible.
 I grew as a writer and a human, and I am grateful for the ways the MFA program valued and encouraged and challenged me.”

-- Debut short story collection and novel forthcoming from W. W. Norton
+- Debut novel forthcoming from W. W. Norton

 - Published in VQR, Kenyon Review, Boulevard, Masters Review, et. al.